DimaRAF/arva/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+All rights are reserved to me and the team members, as this is a graduation project intended for academic purposes.
+No one is permitted to use the application without prior permission, and any violation will result in legal accountability.